On-Page SEO

 Collaboration

-Comments can be used to communicate with other developers who may be working on the same project, providing useful insights or suggestions for improvements.
+Developers, who may be working on the same project, can use them to communicate with each other providing useful insights or suggestions for improvements.

 Accessibility